HHS-AHRQ/MEPS/SAS/README.md

 ```

-Alternatively, the `CIMPORT` procedure can be used to load the SAS transport formats (.ssp) for these data files into SAS:
+Alternatively, the `CIMPORT` procedure can be used to convert the SAS transport  (.ssp) files into SAS data sets:

 ``` sas
 FILENAME in_h206b "C:\MEPS\h206b.ssp";